HYPERNETS/hypernets_tools/README.md

 You can then launch the notebook :
 > jupyter notebook

-And should be able (once Wi-Fi connection is up) to access the address :
+Then connect to the Wi-Fi hotspot of the rugged PC (from any laptop) and you should be able to access the address :

 > 10.42.0.1:8888

+More information about jupyter notbook : https://jupyter.org/